 - Trainers – Those who provide short-term training in very specific subjects, such as using Slack for internal communications

 - Mentors – People with experience in the employee’s industry who provide workplace skill counseling through close observation; they can be either internal or external

-- Coaches – Professionals who provide long-term advising on major issues; according to the ‘clean coaching’ model, coaches should not have experience in the employee’s industry so as to avoid bias
+- Coaches – Professionals who provide long-term advising on major issues; according to the ‘clean coaching’ model, coaches should not have experience in the employee’s industry in order to avoid bias

 The choice of expert depends on the skill being taught, and to illustrate, we’ve provided some examples below.

 Secondly, there’s the question of how L&D should be provided.
 Traditionally, experts delivered in-person lessons, either at the employee’s workplace or at an education center.
-Since Covid, people have grown much more accustomed to online soft skills training.
+Since COVID-19, people have grown much more accustomed to online soft skills training.
 Online training has also revealed the effectiveness of sprint-based, personalized courses, and concepts like gamification.
-Still, some L&D skills development programs remain in-person, such as mentoring initiatives that require on-site observation.
+Still, some professional development programs remain in-person, such as mentoring initiatives that require on-site observation.

 How to Improve Soft Skills